Skip to main content

 Is cold-water swimming safe for people with heart conditions?

 The cold-shock cardiac response is particularly risky for people with coronary artery disease, hypertension, or arrhythmia history.
-A 2015 review by Manolis and colleagues recommended cardiology consultation before cold-water exposure for anyone with known cardiovascular disease.
+A 2019 review by Manolis and colleagues on the cardiorespiratory effects of habitual cold-water swimming cautioned that anyone with known cardiovascular disease should seek medical guidance before cold-water exposure.
 The risk is not theoretical — published case series document cardiac arrests in older adults entering cold water.

 Can children acclimatize to cold water?